bigmazi/cwc/cwc22-changelog.md

 ### Ricochet
 - Vintage version a.k.a. ~~**Winn's Lever**~~ is retired.
 The weapons once again has the appearance of a pitching machine.
 - Massive change to the stats; now the weapon is sort of a merge between vintage and non-vintage versions (with a cherry on the top!).
-- Increased amount of ricochets (*experimental change*).
-The first ricochet (and only it) has bonus damage.
-- Projectile is unaffected by gravity until it ricochets second time.
+- Projectile is unaffected by gravity.
 - Without bonus: 20 base damage regardless of distance.
 - With bonus: 50 base damage, 0.75 falloff-over-distance multiplier, 1.75 rampup-over-distance multiplier.
-- Now first ricochet will also mini-crit (on top of bonus damage) when it's not from the floor.
+- Now ricochet will also mini-crit (on top of bonus damage) when it's not from the floor.
 - 0.5s attack interval.
 - Reload speed matches that of stock Scattergun.
 - Updated model.